 The current regime under s.
 65 of the Act – Court based system is summarised in table 2 below – where a driver is not eligible for fixed penalty notice or chooses to go to Court instead of accepting fixed penalty notice.

-Table 2: Current consequential disqualification periods and penalties by the Courts under section 65 of the Road Traffic Act 2010 for drink driving offences at specified (BAC) limits
+Table 2: Current consequential disqualification periods and penalties by the Courts under the Road Traffic Act 2010 & the Road Traffic (Amendment) Act 2018 for drink driving offences at specified (BAC) limits

 |Normal driver||Learner, Novice & professional drivers||Minimum disqualification periods for 1st offence within 3 years||Minimum disqualification periods for 2nd or subsequent offence|